Country of origin

 2012.
 Though since its introduction the prototype was heavily

 modified and simplified.
 This weapon is intended to replace the

 which is a standard-issue infantry rifle in service with the Russian

 military.
 On the export market it is intended to replace an

 and testing of the AK-12 has been completed and this weapon is ready

 for production.
-By 2018 production of this assault rifle is being
+In 2018 production of this assault rifle was being

 launched.
 It was planned that the first batch of assault rifles will

 be delivered to the Russian military by the end of 2018.
 In 2019